urakubo/UNI-EM/docs/Workflow1.md

 </p>
 <BR>

 - Click the OK button.
-Dojo style files will be generated, then Dojo will be launched (**Fig. 1.3**).
+Dojo files will be generated, then Dojo will be launched (**Fig. 1.3**).
-- Check how to use Dojo by controlling the Slice bar (**Fig. 1.3a**) and Zoom bar (**Fig. 1.3b**).
+- Confirm the usage of Dojo by controlling the Slice bar (**Fig. 1.3a**) and Zoom bar (**Fig. 1.3b**), etc.
 - Click the Adjust button whose shape has a fused two area (**Fig. 1.3c**).
 A control panel will appear.
 Keep the number of PaintID as 255, and click the color panel below.
-The circular cursor will appear, and its radius will be changed by pressing the [=/-] key.
+The circular cursor will appear.
+Its radius can be changed by pressing the [=/-] key.
 Paint mitochondria using this cursor (**Fig. 1.3** red arrow).
-Press the Tab key to complete the drawing, or discard it by pressing the Esc key.
+Press Tab key to accept the drawing, or discard it by pressing the Esc key.
 Users can erase mis-painting by dragging the cursor after clicking the eraser icon.
-Also press the Tab key to complete the erasure and press the Esc key to discard it.
+Press Tab key to accept the erasure, or press Esc key to discard it.
 - Save the mitochondria painting by selecting Dojo →Save Dojo Folder.
 - Export the mitochondria painting by selecting Dojo →Export Segmentation in the dropdown menu.
 In the export dialog, select the file format "PNG, 8bit, Grayscale."
 Users can also input Filename.
-After pressing the OK button, users further specify the saving folder.
-The painting image will be stored with the filename 0000.png.
-The painting image can be used for ground truth segmentation.
+After pressing the OK button, users are requested to specify the saving folder.
+The painting segmentation image will be stored with the filename 0000.png.
+The painting image will be used for ground truth.
 Put this image at "[UNI-EM]/data/DNN_ground_truth".

 <BR>
 <p align="center">